Batman: The Adventures Continue: Season 3 (2023)

-"Muscle Out" (Issue 1): Someone is targeting the Muscle now that he’s locked up in Blackgate Penitentiary.
+"Muscle Out" (Issue 1): Someone is targeting the Muscle now that he is locked up in Blackgate Penitentiary.
 With his deep ties to the criminal underbelly of Gotham, the worst villains are calling for his head before he turns them over to the police!
 Batman will need to protect him, but can even the Dark Knight figure out where the next attack will come from?

-Old Flames (Issue 2): Bruce Wayne and Harley Quinn don’t have much in common, except for Cassie Kendall.
-Beautiful and whip-smart, she nearly changed the course of Bruce’s life when she was his high school sweetheart, and shortly thereafter became Harley’s college fling.
+Old Flames (Issue 2): Bruce Wayne and Harley Quinn do not have much in common, except for Cassie Kendall.
+Beautiful and whip-smart, she nearly changed the course of Bruce's life when she was his high school sweetheart, and shortly thereafter became Harley's college fling.
 Now, after a long time away from Gotham, Cassie has returned and immediately has her sights set back on Bruce.
-But when Harley learns of Cassie’s return, she is all too happy (and manic, and unpredictable) to reconnect with her old college girlfriend.
-As Bruce’s and Harley’s paths cross, it becomes clear that all is not as it seems with Cassie Kendall…
+But when Harley learns of Cassie's return, she is all too happy (and manic, and unpredictable) to reconnect with her old college girlfriend.
+As Bruce's and Harley's paths cross, it becomes clear that all is not as it seems with Cassie Kendall...

 Crack-Up!
-(Issue 3-): The Joker’s right-hand man, Straightman, isn’t quite feeling himself lately.
-He keeps experiencing flashbacks of a life he doesn’t remember.
-After a recent run-in with the Clown Prince and his stoic enforcer, Batman starts to unravel the man’s past, but it lands him smack dab in the crosshairs of Amanda Waller and Task Force X!
+(Issue 3-5): The Joker's right-hand man, Straightman, is not quite feeling himself lately, experiencing flashbacks of a life he does not remember.
+After a run-in with the Clown Prince and his stoic enforcer, Batman starts to unravel the man's past, but it lands him in the cross-hairs of Amanda Waller and Task Force X (consisting of Deadshot, Captain Boomerang, King Shark, Katana and the Muscle).

+The Offer (Issue 6-8): Crime is at an all-time low in Gotham City with all the major super-villains behind bars.
+With the city finally quiet, Batman's mission might finally be at an end.
+But when Ra's al Ghul and his daughter, Talia, show up with a proposition, Bruce is forced to determine what the future of Batman will be!